 Zero-Knowledge Proofs on Rootstock with Noir

-Zero-knowledge proofs let a user prove they know something (a secret code, a credential, ownership) without ever revealing the secret itself.
-On Rootstock — the Bitcoin-secured, EVM-compatible smart contract chain — this unlocks real privacy while preserving Bitcoin-level security.
+Zero-knowledge proofs let a user prove they know something (a secret code, a credential, ownership) without ever revealing the secret itself on Rootstock.

 What You'll Build